VarunArora31/Quizly-Prep/README.md

 ## 🔧 Environment Setup

+### 🔐 **Security Note**
+This project uses environment variables to keep sensitive credentials secure.
+The `.env` file is automatically ignored by Git to prevent accidental exposure of API keys.

-Create a `.env.local` file in the root directory:
+Create a `.env` file in the root directory:

 ```env
 # Supabase Configuration